bonding-curves/avalanche-research/content/index.md

 The depth of this analysis is captured in our [Subsystem Analysis and Multigraph Model](/milestone2/Subsystem_Analysis_and_MultiGraph), which specifies each subsystem with precise state variables, flow dynamics, and interaction points.
-The Staking Dynamics subsystem currently manages 217 million AVAX across 3,011 validators, while the Token Supply subsystem tracks 456 million circulating AVAX against a 720 million cap.
+At the time of writing this report, the Staking Dynamics subsystem is managing 217 million AVAX across 3,011 validators, while the Token Supply subsystem tracks 456 million circulating AVAX against a 720 million cap.
 The Fee Dynamics subsystem implements multidimensional pricing that adapts to network congestion, and the L1 Ecosystem coordinates 53 active blockchains.
 The multigraph model reveals how agents engage with multiple subsystems simultaneously, creating complex strategic behaviors that shape network evolution.

 ## Governance Evolution and Protocol Changes